How to Close and Update Horse Browser, plus how to save your Trails

 But there's plenty more fun stuff to do with your Horse.

-Check our Resources page or dive into the Rider’s Digest article series for more posts about setting up your new browser.
+Check our Manual for more posts about setting up your new browser.

 All posts in this series: